parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Solver.RelTol 1.0

-This value gives the absolute tolerance for the linear solve algorithm.
+*double* **Solver.AbsTol** 1E-9 This value gives the absolute tolerance for the linear solve algorithm.
-Example Useage:

 .. container:: list